GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 From here on, if the IDP sends an unsolicited response to Passport ACS, an OIDC authorization request will be issued using the client that appears selected on the top of the form (by default the "Passport IDP-initiated flow Client").
 After the user is authenticated in Gluu, a redirection will be made to `https://<your-gluu-host>/oxauth/auth/passport/sample-redirector.htm` that will simply change the browser's location to the value of the `relayState` (which is assummed to be a valid URL).

 !!!
-Note:
+Note
-    The authorization request generated can be customized by supplying values for parameters `response_type`, `scope`, and more by clicking on `Add` under the `Additional params` panel (fill name/value in the left and right fields respectively).
+    The authorization request generated can be customized by supplying values for parameters `response_type`, `scope`, and more by clicking on `Add` under the `Additional params` panel (fill name/value in the left/right fields respectively).

 ### Customization